 Note: Outside performances are required.
-Audition process required for enrollment in class.

 This course promotes the enjoyment and appreciation of music through performance of basic, high-quality choral music.
 Rehearsals focus on the development of critical listening/aural skills; foundational instrumental technique and skills, music literacy, and ensemble skills; and aesthetic musical awareness culminating in periodic public performances.